 Harley is a senior journalist with extensive communications experience is a variety of fields including radio, online media, government agencies and has recently been appointed to the Parliamentary Press Gallery.
 Harley has been specifically employed as an LGBTIQ-correspondent and has often advocated for LGBTIQ voices to be heard and is an active member of LGBTIQ communities in which he has lived.
 Harley has a demonstrated background and experience in representing the interests and concerns of LGBTIQ communities.

 Lynne has an extensive history of management and leadership in the arts, events, and the LGBTIQ community in Canberra, Sydney and Melbourne.
 Lynne is a life member and recipient of the LGBTIQ Lifetime Achievement Award from Diversity ACT.
 As a director of New Mardi Gras, Sydney PRIDE, and as a member of the Gay Gaymes bid team, I demonstrate an ongoing commitment to promote and support diversity.

 Katherine is currently an honours student studying at the Australian National University with impressive achievements in community development and diversity projects that show a strong commitment to inclusiveness.
 Katherine is currently presenter of the 2XX ‘Friday Night Lip Service’ program and currently working on a project for homeless youth.

-ACT Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) Community Advisory Council
+ACT Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) Ministerial Advisory Council

 C/- Chief Minister, Treasury and Economic Development Directorate